 The Blue Rider (1903) by Wassily Kandinsky

 The Blue Rider is an excellent example of Kandinsky’s shift between impressionist and expressionist painting styles.
-While it has clear impressionist influences in technique and style, its heavy impasto, bold coloration and slightly rough brush strokes are elements of early expressionism.
-The piece’s abstracted nature also invited interpretation from the viewer; some have claimed to see a baby in the rider’s arms.
+While it has clear impressionist influences in technique and style, its heavy impasto, bold coloration, and slightly rough brush strokes are elements of early expressionism.
+The piece’s abstract nature also invited interpretation from the viewer; some have claimed to see a baby in the rider’s arms.

 Dance Around the Golden Calf (1910) by Emil Nolde

 Emil Nolde was an expressionist painter and a part of the German Die Brücke (The Bridge) group of expressionist artists.
 He is remembered as one of the greatest colorists of 20th-century modernism, using large, rough strokes and contrasting hues to create dynamic pieces.
 The heightened nature of his work yields emotional responses in its viewers, creating a relationship between the artist and the audience.

 Dance Around the Golden Calf depicts a passage from the book of Exodus.
 According to the tale in the Old Testament, the Israelites made the Golden Calf to placate people when Moses traveled up to Mount Sinai as they feared he may not return.
 The painting portrays the unsophisticated people performing a votive dance around the idol, unaware of its falsity.
 The rugged brushstrokes and bright colors emphasize the heightened emotionality of the piece.